Warda

 Warda: The Rose of Algerian Chaabi and Arab Pop

 Warda Al-Jazairia, known mononymously as Warda, was an Algerian singer who became one of the Arab world's most beloved musical icons.
-Her career, spanning over four decades, was defined by a powerful voice and a vast repertoire that sold millions of records and cemented her status as a pillar of modern Arabic music.
+Her career, spanning over four decades, was defined by a powerful voice and a vast catalogue that sold millions of records across the Middle East and North Africa.

 Early career